BabsBBG/project-gatekeeper/README.md

 ## What I Learned the Hard Way

-**Lifecycle Workflows need Entra ID Governance** — a separate trial licence on top of E5.
+**Lifecycle Workflows need Entra ID Governance** - a separate trial licence on top of E5.
 I activated the free trial and it unlocked immediately.
 Not obvious until you hit the 401 on the overview page.

-**Access reviews in trial tenants** — the My Access portal sometimes doesn't surface PIM reviews for reviewers despite correct licence assignment and 24+ hours.
+**Access reviews in trial tenants** - the My Access portal sometimes doesn't surface PIM reviews for reviewers despite correct licence assignment and 24+ hours.
 The email notification with direct link works.
 The configuration is correct.

-**Sentinel entity extraction is unreliable in trial workspaces** — the built-in Entities - Get Accounts action consistently returned empty results for both analytics-rule-generated and manually created incidents.
+**Sentinel entity extraction is unreliable in trial workspaces** - the built-in Entities - Get Accounts action consistently returned empty results for both analytics-rule-generated and manually created incidents.
 Switched to an HTTP webhook trigger and passed the UPN directly.
 In a production Sentinel workspace with sufficient ingestion history, the native trigger works correctly.
-The response chain logic — revoke, disable, offboard, notify — is fully validated regardless of trigger method.
+The response chain logic - revoke, disable, offboard, notify, is fully validated regardless of trigger method.

 ---